crown-add-ons/Codes.Ohio.Gov-Indenter/README.md

 # Codes.Ohio.Gov-Indenter.user.js

-The **Codes.Ohio.Gov-Indenter.user.js** "userscript" indents and thereby improves the readability of Ohio's online Revised Code (laws) and Adminstrative Code at http://codes.ohio.gov/.
-The userscript indents divisions and subdivisions, etc.
+The **Codes.Ohio.Gov-Indenter.user.js** "[userscript](https://en.wikipedia.org/wiki/Userscript)" in this repository indents and thereby improves the readability of Ohio's online Revised Code (laws) and Adminstrative Code at http://codes.ohio.gov/.
+The userscript indents divisions and subdivisions, etc.  (Divisions are prefaced with letters like (A) and (B), while subdivisions are prefaced with numbers (1) and (2).)

+  **WARNING!**  *Userscripts can be very useful, but userscript technology is inherently dangerous because of the browser extension (see below) that, in general, has access to every page you use.
+Do NOT install such an extension and do NOT use any userscript unless you are very comfortable with what they are doing!*

+## What is a userscript?

 A [userscript](https://en.wikipedia.org/wiki/Userscript) can modify webpages while you are viewing it to provide [augmented browsing](https://en.wikipedia.org/wiki/Augmented_browsing).
 Userscripts, including this one, are typically loaded by and run within a userscript manager browser extension.